thaik1618/object-relations-intro-001/README.md

   end
 ```

 And that's it!
-We've build a way for individual instances of `Perso`n class to interact and, through doing so, change their respective attributes.
+We've build a way for individual instances of `Person` class to interact and, through doing so, change their respective attributes.
 Try out the code in `lib/person.rb`.
 If you have the tests passing, un-comment out the lines at the bottom of the file and run `ruby person.rb` in your terminal, inside the directory of this lab.
 You should see that we've successfully interacted our people instances and changed each of their happiness levels as a result.

 ## Code Along II: Associating Objects